- What Happens If We Breakup While Living Together?

-By allowing yourself to meet different people, go to different places, and to do different things, you may end up opening yourself up to a world you never dreamed possible – whether the girl you meet up with is the girl of your dreams or otherwise isn’t the point.
+By allowing yourself to meet different people, go to different places, and to do different things, you may end up opening yourself up to a world you never dreamed possible – whether the person you meet up with is the soulmate of your dreams or otherwise isn’t the point.

 Wow.
-As if breaking up wasn’t tough enough, she’s just making it a thousand times worse.
+As if breaking up wasn’t tough enough, they’re just making it a thousand times worse.

 Stay firm in your resolution

 Outline your reasons for breaking up clearly and without prejudice.
-Having reasons will ensure she isn’t wailing “whyyyy” to you, her friends, or her family afterwards.
+Having reasons will ensure they’re not wailing “whyyyy” to you, their friends, or their family afterwards.

-Have everything ready to go after your chat If she is making it hard to break up, you will need to leave directly after the talk, and put some space between the two of you for at least a week afterwards – with no contact.
-If you live together, make sure you have enough stuff and a place to stay (or organise for her to go with friends/family in advance), and then ignore any contact from her for at least the week.
+Have everything ready to go after your chat If they are making it hard to break up, you will need to leave directly after the talk, and put some space between the two of you for at least a week afterwards – with no contact.
+If you live together, make sure you have enough stuff and a place to stay (or organise for them to go with friends/family in advance), and then ignore any contact for at least the week.